Hongwei-W/leetcode-notes/README.md

 ### Descriptions

 This is a journal of my Everyday-LeetCode problems.
 I will drop down whatever information that seems helpful for me.
 This is also proof of I am practicing something in a daily manner, and this also provides useful resources for my future (whenever the algorithm could help).

 Also, the establishment of this repo (Feb 16, 2022) is a small souvenir of finishing my first 100 LeetCode problems.
+This repo will update on every Friday.

+For the best of viewing experience, download the the `leetcode_notes.md` and read on the local machine.

 ### Citation

 Until further notice, my solutions/approach to problems and my ordering of problems are referring to this [guide](https://github.com/youngyangyang04/leetcode-master).
 My plan is to finish this guide first, then I will practice problems by tags.

 ### Language

 My notes language is in English, while some parts could be in Chinese for a more intuitive understanding.

 My coding language is `python`.